NetApp/trident/docs/kubernetes/concepts/virtual_storage_pools.rst

 The storage administrator defines the virtual pools and their aspects in a backend's JSON or YAML definition file.
-Any aspect specified outside the virtual pools list is global to the backend and will apply to all virtual pools, while each virtual pool may specify one or more aspects individually (overriding any backend-global aspects).
+Any aspect specified outside the virtual pools list is global to the backend and will apply to all the virtual pools, while each virtual pool may specify one or more aspects individually (overriding any backend-global aspects).

 Most aspects are specified in backend-specific terms.
 Crucially, the